rcastino/my-io-services-metadata/README.md

-# Services Metadata for the Digital Citizenship initiative (RAI)
+# Services Metadata for the Digital Citizenship initiative (RAI2)

 This repository contains metadata for services used by the IO app.